-In just a few short years, Cyber Monday has grown into a shopping day as big as -- or bigger than -- Black Friday.
-A record-breaking $6.59 billion was spent online on Cyber Monday 2017, double what was spent on Cyber Monday 2016.
-And the forecast for 2018 is a whopping $7.25 billion [source: Dengler].
+In just a few short years, Cyber Monday has grown into a shopping day bigger than Black Friday.
+A record-breaking $7.9 billion was spent online on Cyber Monday 2018, compared with $6.2 billion spent online on Black Friday 2018 [source: Lunden].
+And the forecast for 2019 is a whopping $9.4 billion [source: Tom's Guide].

 What has fueled this phenomenal growth?
 Americans' comfort with internet shopping, the rise of fast broadband and the numbers of online deals offered by retailers.
 Indeed, just as many Black Friday deals are offered in stores before Black Friday, many Cyber Monday deals extend both before and after the day.